Information Systems B.S.

 - End-of-the-year picnic

-Scholarships are available for community college students interested in a bachelor's degree in mathematics, computing sciences, or information technology.
+Scholarships are available for community college students interested in a bachelor's degree in mathematics, data sciences, or information systems.
 For more information, please visit Immaculata's STEM Scholars Program.

 Students have participated in a variety of internal and external professional experiences: